adamhoof/CDN77-DNS/README.md

 **Space complexity**: O(n), improved, probably can not be better <br><br>

 ### Main ideas
-Core idea -> take the binary trie and transform it into binary radix trie - adds path compression.
-As addressed in the optimised solution, it will avoid creating redundant nodes not representing any PoP ID x prefix length rules, like the ones between /40 and /60 prefixes.<br><br>
+- Core -> take the binary trie and transform it into binary radix trie - adds path compression
+- Avoid creating redundant nodes not representing any PoP ID x scope prefix length rules, like the ones between /40 and /60 prefixes.<br><br>
+- Search (route) needs to account for the fact that we store skipped bits

 ### Thought process (literary):
 1. **Rethink node/data storage**:
    - Issue: Path compression (connecting /40 to /60 directly) would lose bit info.